Skip to content

 Warning

-If secret_token is not set, any request sent by Datakit can pass, which will not cause data problems.
-However, if Dataway is deployed on the public network, it is recommended to set secret_token.
+If secret_token is not set, any request sent by Datakit will pass, which does not cause data issues.
+However, if Dataway is deployed on the public internet, it is recommended to set secret_token.

 Sinker Rule Settings

-Dataway Sinker rules are a set of JSON-formatted configurations.
-The matching rule writing method is the same as the blacklist writing method.
-See here.
+Dataway Sinker rules are a set of configurations in JSON format.
+The matching rule syntax is consistent with the blacklist syntax.
+Refer to here.

 Currently, two configuration sources are supported:

-• Specify a JSON file locally, mainly used for debugging Sinker rules.
-In this case, after updating the Sinker rules in the JSON file, Dataway needs to be restarted to take effect.
+• Specify a local JSON file, mainly used for debugging Sinker rules.
+In this case, after updating the Sinker rules in the JSON file, you need to restart Dataway for the changes to take effect.

 • etcd: Store the debugged rule file in etcd.
-Later, when fine-tuning the rules, just update etcd directly, without restarting Dataway.
+Later, when fine-tuning rules, you can directly update etcd, without restarting Dataway.

-Actually, the JSON stored in etcd is the same as the JSON content in the local file.
+In fact, the JSON stored in etcd is the same as the JSON in the local file.
 Only the etcd hosting method is introduced below.

 etcd Settings

 As an etcd client, Dataway can set the following username and role in etcd (etcd 3.5+).
-See here
+Refer to here

 Create the dataway account and corresponding role: